Why Not Intelligent Design?

 From: DermNet, New Zealand.
 R. Suhonen From : Wikipedia: Mammary Ridge

 Common use permitted free use.

 d.
 The Kiwi bird - has vestigial flight wings.
 Yes, they can be used for secondary uses but why have stubs of vestigial wings that indicate they once performed flight?
 The original function has been lost, satisfying the definition of a vestigial structure.

 e.
 Many beetles with wings under fused elytra (coverings) over their thorax.
 And under these fused elytra some have no wings but some have wings that they can never use to fly.
 In Cyclotrachelus for example, the wings are present but reduced (brachypterous).
 This occurs in many beetle species.
 Why would a designer make beetles with wings they will never use?

 f1.
 Humans have genes for making egg yolk that are mutated into non-functional pseudogenes.
 But we still produce the yolk sac during embryonic development.

 Fair use attribution.

-The empty sac acts as an early embryonic blood supply and is eventually absorbed into the gut of the embryo.
-It has a function temporarily, but it’s not the original function because we know there are dead genes (ancestral vitellogenin-encoding genes) we have for producing egg yolk that we no longer use.
+The empty sac acts as an early embryonic blood supply, nutrient & gas exchange and is eventually absorbed into the gut of the embryo.
+It has several functions temporarily, but it’s not the original function because we know there are dead genes (ancestral vitellogenin-encoding genes) we have for producing egg yolk that we no longer use.
 Our yolk producing three pseudogenes (VIT1, VIT2, and VIT3) were so degraded they had to be found by looking for functioning genes around them that were known from the chicken.
 The human pseudogenes were located at the same "DNA address" as in the chicken.